-Water quality is constantly monitored by the Hopedale Water Department and Mass Department of Environmental Protection (MassDEP), based on a sampling schedule set forth by MassDEP.
+Water quality is constantly monitored by the Mendon Water Commission, Hopedale Water Department, and Mass Department of Environmental Protection (MassDEP), based on a sampling schedule set forth by MassDEP.
 This helps to determine the effectiveness of existing water treatment and whether any additional treatment is required.
-Beyond that, the water within the Mendon system itself is monitored monthly for coliform bacteria and yearly for by-products of chlorine: trihalomethanes and haloacetic acids.
+Beyond Hopedale's testing, the water within the Mendon system itself is monitored monthly for coliform bacteria and yearly for by-products of chlorine: trihalomethanes and haloacetic acids.
 Lead and copper testing is done every other year and asbestos is tested for every seven years.